A Hodge-Tate decomposition with rigid analytic coefficients: Introduction

-This reproves the existence and exactness of the sequence in \cite[Thm.
+This reproves the existence of the exact sequence in \cite[Thm.
 2.7]{heuer2023diamantine} for $G=\G_m$ and geometrizes the short exact sequence \cite[Thm.
 7.3.(1)]{heuer2023padic}.
 In particular, this yields evidence for a new instance of the geometric $p$-adic Simpson correspondence, as we explain further below.

 For algebraically closed $K$, taking the $K$-rational points of the geometric spectral sequence (\ref{geometric Hodge--Tate spectral sequence: intro}) gives back the group-theoretic spectral sequence (\ref{classical Hodge--Tate spectral sequence for general G: intro}).
 Hence Theorem \ref{Theorem 2} implies Theorem \ref{Theorem 1}.
 This was one motivation for introducing the moduli-theoretic spectral sequences (\ref{geometric Hodge--Tate spectral sequence: intro}), as it is the geometry that makes the proof of the degeneration available.